Skip to content

 Highly Sensitive Person support groups are gatherings of individuals who share the trait of High Sensitivity and come together to provide mutual support, understanding, and encouragement.

-These groups offer a non-threatening environment for HSPs to discuss their experiences, challenges, and strategies for coping with their High Sensitivity trait.
+These groups offer a safe environment for HSPs to discuss their experiences, challenges, and strategies for coping with the High Sensitivity trait.

 The Benefits of HSP Support Groups